We’re an affiliate

 You can tighten any loose wires, attach the battery, and test the car to see whether that solves your problem.

 Try to switch the car from forward to reverse and watch how it behaves.
-If it was a loose switch wiring, it will move forward and reverse as per the mode you choose.
+If it was a loose switch wiring, it will move forward and reverse as per the model you choose.

 Option 3: Check Shifter Installation